GCBallesteros/TransferMatrixMethod/README.md

-# TransferMatrixMethod
+# Transfer Matrix Method
-A simple transfer matrix method for thin film calculations.
+A transfer matrix method for thin film calculations.

-It currently can't handle complex indices of refraction although it would be easy to fix.
-For a usage example see the end of multilayer_response.py
+The computation is fully vectorized across the frequency dimension, that is, all frequencies are calculated in single pass through the structure as opposed to many other libraries out there.
+The price to pay for this is a somewhat increased memory footprint.